 When reviewing Rambo: Last Blood it’s tough to know which way to turn.

 Turning up your nose at a Rambo film for being virtually repellent in it’s views on the worst other cultures have to offer or it’s stance on barbarically violent revenge and blood lust would be as pointless as yelling at a fish for swimming.
-Like it or not, these are emphatically what Rambo movies ARE and if you have a problem with them in general then I’d stay away from this fifth entry like a dose of the clap.
+Like it or not, these are essentially what Rambo movies ARE and if you have a problem with them in general then I’d stay away from this fifth entry like a dose of the clap.

 However, if, like me, you have a healthy tolerance for the more vicious side of cinema and you’re not adverse to the sight of Sylvester Stallone torturing someone by literally pulling his shattered clavicle out of his body then John Rambo’s last round up may have something for you.